Spot Regressions with Candlesticks: Candlestick-based Estimation

-The estimator in Equation \eqref{eq:spotcov_estimator_old} relies solely on open-to-close returns and therefore ignores potentially valuable information embedded in other candlestick returns.
+By construction, Equation \eqref{eq:spotcov_estimator_old} relies solely on open-to-close returns, discarding potentially valuable information embedded in other candlestick returns.
 Thus, I introduce a flexible class of estimators for $\boldsymbol{c}_t$ that incorporates all candlestick returns $(\boldsymbol{r}_i, \boldsymbol{a}_i, \boldsymbol{w}_i)$ and combines them through a weighted sum of quadratic forms over a local window.
-Formally, the estimator is defined as: